afiafahmida/Dataset-for-Class-level-Code-Smell-collected-from-Open-Source-Projects/README.md

 ## Folder Informations
 __Final Datasets: This folder contains binary data on existence of code smell of seven code smells individually.
 __7 smell Dataset: This folder contains seven folder of seven code smells.
 Each folder has a compilation of that smell from open source projects.

+## Steps of how the Dataset was created:
+1. Setup "Understand" tool.
+2. We have collected .java files of code smells from this research paper: https://shorturl.at/ZAiAk
+3. Create **.und** files of the real source codes and .java files of smelly codes using Understand tool to collect information of all metrics of the codes:
+     -Go to File > New > Project
+     -Select the source file of the project from "Root Directory" and press "Next" -Select Languages & Compilers and press next -Press "Create Project"
+4. Both the files are are converted to CSV files using a python script "MakeProjectCSV.py" from CODE folder.
+      -Modify Understand API path sys.path.insert(0, r"Demo->E:/Thesis/SciTools/bin/pc-win64/Python") and Python path to locate DLLs os.add_dll_directory(r"Demo->E:/Thesis/SciTools/bin/pc-win64/")
+      -Modify und_file_path and csv_output_file each time for each files
+6. Merge the smelly csv files with all metrics from source code pointing out smell or not using "mergingcsv.py" from CODE folder
+      -Modify source_csv = r"path"  # All Java class metrics
+           smelly_csv = r"path"  # Smelly class metrics
+           output_csv = r"path"  # Final output file
+7. After the creation of all .csv file from individual projects merge them into individual code smells.
+In our case we handled the last step manually in excel sheet and the result .csv binary files are in **__Final Datasets folder**

 <!-- ## REPOSITORY CONTENTS